 Miss Sophie’s Boutique Hotel & Hostel

 We chose to stay at Miss Sophie’s Boutique Hotel & Hostel and loved everything about it.
 Miss Sophie’s combines a great location, cool design, lovely staff and a delicious brunch.
 The best part is that the hotel is a small property, so you get that intimate feeling, super charming and cozy.
-Or perhaps the best part is that our readers can get a 5% discount on their stay using our promo code LOVE.

 Miss Sophie’s is located in one of the best areas to stay in Prague, at New Town or Prague 2.
 It’s close to almost all the top attractions, easy to get around by foot or by tram.
 And it’s not as touristy as the old town or the castle area.